-Crowdfire is pretty good for those that want to manage more than just a Pinterest account.
+Crowdfire is good for those who want to manage more than just a Pinterest account.
 If your work or business includes multiple accounts scattered over several social media sites, then Crowdfire can be a great choice.
-If you just want something to automate your Pinterest board, other bots might be better.
+Other bots might be better if you just want something to automate your Pinterest board.

 - Free plan available

 Tailwind is an automation tool for Instagram and Pinterest marketing.
-Unlike other Pinterest bots, it is, apparently, an approved partner of the social media sites.
-That means you don’t need to go through a lot of sneaky processes to avoid bans.
-All you need to do is login with your Pinterest account.
+Unlike other Pinterest bots, it is apparently an approved partner.
+You don’t need to go through a lot of sneaky processes to avoid bans.
+All you need to do is log in with your Pinterest account.